6 Best Accessible Places Near Hyde Park

 Mayfair – 0.6 mi from Marble Arch (north-east)

-Tucked away down a quiet Mayfair mews, this cosy little spot is certainly a hidden gem!
-Plush seating, mellow vibes, and a top-notch wine list make it ideal for unwinding with a glass (or two) and some small plates away from the bustle.
-Perfect for when you just need a quiet spot to escape the crowds and soak up some calm.
+It is ideal for unwinding with a glass of wine and some small plates away from the festival bustle.
+This venue is perfect for when you just need a quiet spot to escape the crowds and soak up some calm in a beautiful, accessible setting.

 Ole & Steen